DevExpress/devextreme-documentation/concepts/05 Widgets/TabPanel/20 Keyboard Support.md

-An end user can use the following keys to interact with the widget.
+An end user can use the following keys to interact with the UI component.

 <table class="dx-table">
     <tr>